IbrahimAbuhanoun/IbrahimAbuhanoun.github.io/_portfolio/portfolio-1.md

 - **No wall friction.** Since translation energy is concentrated entirely at the tip, the tube body remains static relative to its surroundings, eliminating the sliding friction borescopes rely on to advance — and the jamming risk that friction-based locomotion introduces.
 - **Fully flexible body.** Unlike borescopes, which are only flexible near the tip, a vine robot's entire length remains compliant, allowing it to conform to complex, cluttered geometries.
-- **Extreme compressibility.** Vine robots can deform to roughly ¼ their original diameter, enabling access through narrower gaps than rigid or semi-rigid tools can reach.
+- **Extreme compressibility.** Vine robots can deform to roughly ¼ their original diameter, enabling access through narrower gaps that rigid tools like borescopes cannot reach.

 <div class="research-figure-grid">